Azure-Samples/azureai-assistant-tool/samples/PetTravelPlanChatAssistant/README.md

 ### Configure PetTravelPlanChatAssistant_assistant_config.json under config folder.
 This sample provides example configuration file, you need to tailor it for your environment
 - Check the model to use your model deployment name
-- Check the file references path is setup with your own paths
+- Check the file references path is setup with your own paths, NOTE: file_references field in json requires absolute path.

 ### Configure the YAML Form
 The core of this sample is the YAML form that defines the chatbot's logic.
 Here's a brief overview of configuring your YAML: